lovelysystems/lovely.microblog/docs/docs/frontend_blogposts.rst

 BlogPost interface
 ------------------

-The interface defines all the properties a blogPost have.
-Because `id` is a reserved keyword we name it blogPostId here.
+The interface defines all the properties a blogPost has.
+Because `id` is a reserved keyword we name it `blogPostId` here.

 BlogPost implementation
 -----------------------